Having laid down the algebraic foundations of geometric vectors, we now turn our attention

 center of the circle.

-as we remarked previously, is independent of the location of the origin
+is independent of the location of the origin

-, let us place it at the center of the
+, let us place

-circle.
+it at the center of the circle.
 We have already established that is tangential to the circle and it is evident

 that it points in the counterclockwise direction.
 Thus, the only remaining quantity to be